Perhaps she was texting.

 Did he sense I needed assurance?

-The train pulled out of Martinez and we headed toward Emeryville.
+We pulled out of Martinez and headed toward Emeryville.
 A bus would be waiting to take us over the Bay Bridge, into the city.

-Later in the day I found a brief internet mention of the accident.
-No update of the woman’s status, but it mentioned the dog had not been hurt.
-Anyone with information regarding the accident was to call the local police station.
+That evening I found a brief posting of the accident.
+No update of the woman’s status.
+Only mention of a dog that had not been hurt.
+Anyone with information about the accident was to call the local police station.

 I wanted to know if the woman was okay and why she’d been on the tracks in the first place.

 A woman walking a dog, hit by a train.